planttheidea/qonductor/README.md

 **.start()**

-If `autoStart` is set to `false`, then this is used to programmatically begin the processing of items in the queue.
+If `isRunning` is set to `false`, then this is used to start the processing of items in the queue.

+**.stop()**

+This will set `isRunning` to `false`, which will prevent all items in `PENDING` state from being processed but keep them in the queue.
+Item's already in `RUNNING` state will finish as normal.

 #### Global Methods